 What are Tire Types of the VOCIC 4 Wheel Walker?

-Currently, the tire types, materials, and terrain adaptability for VOCIC three models of rollators, Z21, Z51, and Z71, are as follows.
+Currently, the tire types, materials, and terrain adaptability for VOCIC three models of rollators, Z21 with solid tires, Z51 with semi-pneumatic tires, and Z71 with solid tires, are as follows.
 It's worth noting that VOCIC walker tires are not made from a single material but rather a combination of multiple materials.
 This approach enhances product performance, including adaptability to various terrains and scenarios, as well as improving product lifespan.

 Conclusion